pypa/packaging.python.org/source/index.rst

 Python Packaging User Guide
 ===========================

-Welcome to the *Python Packaging User Guide*.
-This guide provides documentation on how to distribute and install Python packages.
+Welcome to the *Python Packaging User Guide*, a collection of tutorials and references to help you distribute and install Python packages with modern tools.

 This guide is maintained on `GitHub`_ by the `Python Packaging Authority`_.
-We happily accept any :doc:`contributions and feedback <contribute>`. :)
+We happily accept any :doc:`contributions and feedback <contribute>`. 😊

 .. _GitHub: https://github.com/pypa/python-packaging-user-guide>
 .. _Python Packaging Authority: https://pypa.io